assume-framework/assume/docs/source/example_simulations.rst

    - small_learning_1, small_learning_2, and small_learning_3 directly correspond to Cases 1, 2, and 3, respectively, in the publication by Harder et al. [1].
    - Demonstrate practical applications of reinforcement learning in energy markets.

-3. Large-scale examples (large_2019_*):
+3. Large-scale examples (large_2019_*, large_2021_rl):

-   - Represent real-world scenarios based on the German power market in 2019.
+   - Represent real-world scenarios based on the German power market in 2019 and 2021.
    - Include full demand and renewable generation profiles, major generation units, and storage facilities.
    - Demonstrate different market configurations (EOM, CRM, DAM) and their impacts.
    - The large_2019_with_DSM example incorporates steel plants as flexible demand side units, showcasing Demand Side Management capabilities.
+   - large_2019_rl and large_2021_rl examples apply reinforcement learning techniques to full-year market simulations, as presented in [1].
+In this examples, the power plant units with a capacity of less then 300 MW were aggregated into larger units to increase the learning speed.
-   - Based on comprehensive research presented in [2], offering insights into complex market dynamics.
+   - Based on comprehensive research presented in [1] and [2], offering insights into complex market dynamics and the application of advanced learning techniques in different market years.

-These examples provide a diverse range of scenarios, allowing users to explore various aspects of energy market simulation, from basic concepts to complex, real-world applications.
+These examples provide a diverse range of scenarios, allowing users to explore various aspects of energy market simulation, from basic concepts to complex, real-world applications and advanced learning strategies.

 References
 ----------